Blokh/cyolo_task/README.md

 ## Known Issues

-**I misunderstood the get file requirements, thought it requires transferring the local file URI**
+**I misunderstood the get file requirements, thought it requires transferring the local file URI** as described (file-url), I understood it's abnormal, but took it as part of the task.

 ## Technologies Used